 Please do not put stuff I recorded up on YouTube.
 I have my own YouTube account.
 If it's not up on YouTube, it's either something I forgot about or have been asked not to put on YouTube.
 If you want me to put something up on YouTube, please ask me and I'll look into it. :)

 Tourney announcements are made on SRK here.
 Check to see if there's one upcoming in your area.
+If you've got a local Facebook group, sometimes they're announced there too: depends upon your region.

 Unlock All MvC2 Characters